bogumilbierc/ShowmaxSubtitleResizer/README.md

-# YouTubeVideoHater
+# ShowmaxSubtitleResizer
 Chrome extension.
-Lets You define videos You hate (by keywords) and then they will be automatically skipped.
+Lets You define font size and line height for Showmaxx subtitles and then it automatically applies the settings..

 # Intro
-Lets imagine that You hate Justin Bieber.
-You hate is so much, that You cannot stand a video on YouTube that contains his voice.
-Up to now, You would need to go to YouTube tab in chrome and change video, however this is no longer the case!
-This app will do it for You!
+You love Showmax.
+You love videos.
+You love subtitles.
+You are blind.
+Subtitles are small.
+You want the subtitles to be bigger.
+You want to see them.
+You try ```ctrl++``.
+You are using Chrome on Linux.
+Showmax page get broken.
+Subtitles look like crap.
+You want subtitles to be nice.
+You sacrifice a goat.
+It didn't help.
+You want to scale only the subtitles.
+You notice that they are div over video.
+You tweak the CSS.
+You are happy.
+No goat is being sacrificed.
+Next day You want to watch another video.
+Subtitles are small.
+You are not happy.
+You sacrifice a goat.
+It didn't help.
+You need to repeat the work again.
+You look for solution.
+You find this extension.
+You install it.
+You are happy.
+Goat is happy.
+Goat is not sacrificed.

 # How it works
-- User is defining list of keywords.
+- User is defining ```font-size``` and ```line-height``` for subtitles.
-- Extension is checking if title of YouTube video that is played right now contains any of keywords.
-If yes, then video is switched to next (as You would press next button in YouTube player).
+- Extension is checking if Showmax video is currently playing and if so, then it applies the settings.
-- List of hated keywords is automatically synced between Your devices (if You are logged in Chrome).
+- Subitles settings are automatically synced between Your devices (if You are logged in Chrome).

 ## Installing this extension
 1. Download code from GitHub: